-These Cranberry Whipped Ricotta Crostini are tiny toasts spread with smooth creamy cheese and topped with sweetened fresh cranberries.
-Perfect for holiday entertaining.
+These Cranberry Whipped Ricotta Crostini are tiny toasts spread with smooth whipped ricotta cheese and topped with sweetened fresh cranberries.
+Cranberry crostini are perfectly festive finger food appetizers for holiday entertaining!

 These Cranberry Whipped Ricotta Crostini holiday appetizers should make an appearance at your next gathering!
 Colourful red and green finger food is always a star on a party food platter.
 These little bites will likely be snapped up!

 - These tiny toasts have a light creamy ricotta spread and they're topped with a slightly sweetened fresh cranberry-orange mixture.

 - They're a little bit sweet and delicately salty at the same time.
 Oh so good!

 - Crostini is the Italian word for "little crusts."
 Thin slices of toasted baguette lend themselves to a variety of tasty topping combinations.
 While a quality baguette is a usual choice to make crostini, totally acceptable gluten-free baguettes are now readily available in bakeries for your gluten-free friends and family to enjoy.